Sleeping Murder: Writing and publication process

-Christie refers to the last Poirot and Miss Marple novels that she penned during the Second World War in her autobiography.
-She writes that she had written an extra two books during the first years of the war in anticipation of being killed in the raids, as she was working in London.
-One was for her daughter, Rosalind Hicks, which she wrote first – a book with Hercule Poirot in it – and the other was for Max – with Miss Marple in it.
+Christie refers in her autobiography to the last Poirot and Miss Marple novels that she penned during the Second World War.
+She writes that she had written an extra two books during the first years of the war in anticipation of being killed in the raids, for at the time she was working in London.
+One, which she wrote first, was for her daughter, Rosalind Hicks – a book with Hercule Poirot in it – and the other, with Miss Marple in it, was for Max.
 She adds that these two books, after being composed, were put in the vaults of a bank, and were made over formally by deed of gift to her daughter and husband.

-The last Marple novel Christie wrote, Nemesis, was published in 1971, followed by Christie's last Poirot novel Elephants Can Remember in 1972 and then in 1973, her very last novel Postern of Fate.
+The last Marple novel Christie wrote, Nemesis, was published in 1971, followed by the last Poirot novel Christie wrote Elephants Can Remember in 1972 and then, in 1973, her very last novel Postern of Fate.
 Aware that she would write no more novels, Christie authorised the publication of Curtain in 1975 to send off Poirot.
 She then arranged to have Sleeping Murder published in 1976, but she died before its publication in October of that year.

 By contrast to Poirot, who dies in the final novel, Miss Marple lives on.
 This last published novel is set in 1944, but follows novels set in later years, which show Miss Marple to have aged.
-In Nemesis, Miss Marple does no gardening on the advice of her doctor, showing the effects of her more fragile health.
+In Nemesis, Miss Marple does no gardening on the advice of her doctor, showing her to be in more fragile health.
 In Sleeping Murder, she is frequently pulling bindweed from the neglected garden at the Reeds' home, but that may be a cover for searching for the site of the victim's burial.
 There is a reference to a wireless set as a desired purchase by Lily, were she to receive money by responding to the newspaper notice seeking her; this reinforces the story's setting being in the 1930s, as the author intended in her final revisions (done in 1950).